AConsolePeasant/dotfiles/README.md

-# dotfiles
+# AConsolePeasant's Dotfiles
-My dot files and shit
+My dotfiles from my laptop, running Debian Stretch, boring shit

+You'll need to add some "." to the files and shit and probably fuck with some other settings, have fun organizing this shit future ACP.